joehiggi/siads-696/README.md

 *Our team studied the impact on foreign exchange returns between neighboring countries and anchoring countries (neighboring countries with a larger GDP).
 We studied:*

-`H_0` (null): Anchoring country foreign exchange rates have no impact on foreign exchange return rates of neighboring countries.
+`H_0` (null): Anchoring country foreign exchange return rates have no impact on foreign exchange return rates of neighboring countries.

-`H_1` (alternative): Anchoring country foreign exchange rates have impact on foreign exchange return rates of neighboring countries.
+`H_1` (alternative): Anchoring country foreign exchange return rates have impact on foreign exchange return rates of neighboring countries.

 ### Setup